openshift-labs/cloud-native-katacoda/scenarios/continuous-delivery/04-create-pipeline.md

 In order to update the deployment pipeline, all you need to do is to update the **Jenkinsfile** in the **inventory-wildfly-swarm** Git repository.
 OpenShift pipeline automatically executes the updated pipeline next time it runs.

+> You can see the pipeline logs by clicking on **View Log** and then logging into Jenkins using
+> your OpenShift credentials